“Better than a thousand hollow words is one word that brings peace.” -The Dhammapada

-According to esoteric tradition partially revealed and preserved in sacred texts such as the Popol Vuh, the Rig Veda, The Book of Genesis, etc., the universe was created and sustained by the power of the “Word” of the Highest Spiritual Force called the Heart of Sky, Brahma, God, etc.
+According to esoteric tradition partially revealed and preserved in sacred texts such as Popol Vuh, the Rig Veda, The Book of Genesis, etc., the universe was created and sustained by the power of the “Word” of the Highest Spiritual Force called the Heart of Sky, Brahma, God, etc.

 What exists outside of us, exists within us.
 Our human psyche, the microcosm, is the reflection of the macrocosm – the universe.
-We had been created in the “image of the Creator”, so we can also be a source of creation.
+We have been created in the “image of the Creator”, so we can also be a source of creation.

-“That which is below is like that which is above, that which is above is like that which is below to do the miracles of one only thing.
+“That which is below is like that which is above that which is above is like that which is below to do the miracles of one only thing.
 And as all things have been arose from one by the mediation of one: so all things have their birth from this one thing by adaptation.” -The Emerald Tablet, interpretation by Isaac Newton

 We can discover authentic divinity within our own psyche.
 It emanates inner stillness and peace in the present moment – where both past and future melt away in the true reality of the eternal now.

 One of the most simple, yet powerful mantras is “OM”/”AUM”.
-The naturally made sound with opening the mouth, rounding the lips, and closing them, reflects in our speech the “Word” – the primordial divine vibration giving birth to creation, the manifestation of Brahma (God) into the form.
-The origin of the mantra “OM” can be traced to sacred Hindu texts such as the Upanishads, Puranas, the Bhagavad Gita and Yoga Sutras.
+The naturally made sound with opening the mouth, rounding the lips, and closing them, reflects in our speech the “Word” – the primordial divine vibration giving birth to creation, the manifestation of Brahma (God) into form.
+The origin of “OM” can be traced to sacred Hindu texts such as the Upanishads, Puranas, the Bhagavad Gita and Yoga Sutras.

 This mantra is written as “AUM”, and “AU” tends to be monophthongized into the vowel “O”, stimulating the heart chakra.